trippuroskie/ParkingBot/README.md

 # Parking Bot

-An educational parking reservation automation tool for Brighton Resort with both CLI and web interfaces.
+An educational parking reservation automation tool with both CLI and web interfaces.

 ## Prerequisites